gitlabhq/gitlabhq/doc/system_hooks/system_hooks.md

 System hooks can be used, e.g. for logging or changing information in a LDAP server.

+> **Note:**
+>
+> We follow the same structure from Webhooks for Push and Tag events, but we never display commits.
+>
+> Same deprecations from Webhooks are valid here.

 ## Hooks request example

 **Request header**: